 Let's assume that the entire \$CRIBL_HOME directory of the Master is corrupted, or you're starting from scratch.
-Let's also assume that the remote is: git@github.com:<username>/<reponame>.git.
+Let's also assume that the remote repo has the form:

+git@github.com:<username>/<reponame>.git.

 - 1. Important: In a directory of choice, untar the same Cribl LogStream version that you're trying to restore, but do not start it. - 2.
-Ensure that you have proper access to the remote repo:
+If you are using SSH key authentication, specify the key using the following command: